Tanger Outlets makes progress in the year after looting, vandalism

 During the event, police arrested 17 and eventually went on to charge 95 people in connection with the incident.

-Williams said that crime-wise, things at The Walk have been quiet over the past few months.
+Williams said crime-wise, things at The Walk have been quiet over the past few months.

 The district hit a low when The Columbia Store boarded up its windows in February, citing recent break ins and lack of a response by the city.